-Inhibits Class I and II histone deacetylases (HDACs); induces accumulation of acetylated histones H2A, H2B, H3 and H4 in transformed cultured cells.
+SAHA inhibits Class I and II histone deacetylases (HDACs); induces accumulation of acetylated histones H2A, H2B, H3 and H4 in transformed cultured cells.
 Suppresses cell growth in a range of cancer cell lines; induces apoptosis in cutaneous T cell lymphoma cells in vitro.
 Activates autophagy.
+SAHA increases efficiency of transcription factor-induced reprogramming of mouse embryonic fibroblasts (MEF) to induced pluripotent stem cells (iPSC).
+Also enhances adeno-associated virus transduction of HeLa cells.

-SAHA is also offered as part of the Tocriscreen Plus, Tocriscreen Epigenetics Toolbox, Tocriscreen Library of FDA-Approved Compounds and Tocriscreen Stem Cell Toolbox.
+SAHA is also offered as part of the Tocriscreen 2.0 Max, Tocriscreen Antiviral Library, Tocriscreen Epigenetics Library, Tocriscreen FDA-Approved Drugs and Tocriscreen Stem Cell Library.
 Find out more about compound libraries available from Tocris.

 |Storage||Store at -20°C|